Luke-Dramko/regen/README.md

 _Example_<br>
 &nbsp;&nbsp;&nbsp;`[0-9]+` -> 09983

-`?` operates on a signle character class and may or may not include it in the ouput (50/50 chance).<br>
+`?` operates on a single character class and may or may not include it in the ouput (50/50 chance).<br>
 _Example_<br>
 &nbsp;&nbsp;&nbsp;`[abc]?` -> a